tanishkapall/Smart-Digital-Banking-System/README.md

 ## Conclusion

 This project successfully demonstrates how core banking operations can be modeled using Java and OOP principles.
-It serves as a foundational system illustrating how scalable, secure, and modular financial software can be designed.
+It serves as a foundational system illustrating how scalable, secure, and modular financial software can be designed and how to get real-world understanding.

 ---